newatoms/beta/projects/collaborating-helps-understand/post.md

 ## It's all about **psychological safety**

-New Atoms is doing everything they can to create this *safe zone*.
-It means that everyone is equal and this enables everyone in the team to show when they're in doubt.
-With collaboration, this vulnerability is key to get to the core of a problem.
-If team mates feel too proud to show their weaknesses it gets in the way of problems that are easily solvable.
-Besides, how can team mates fill each other's "knowledge gaps" if there's no room for mistakes?

 Google has performed studies showing that the best performing teams were all about *psychological safety*.
 Their research, in which they analyzed how their teams were functioning, showed that a safe environment enables team members to take risks and explain their doubts.
 Charles Duhigg of the New York Times wrote a piece about it: [What Google Learned From its Quest to Build the Perfect Team](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?_r=1).

 In this article, Abeer Dubey, a manager in Google’s People Analytics division, said: "We had lots of data, but there was nothing showing that a mix of specific personality types or skills or backgrounds made any difference.
 The ‘who’ part of the equation didn’t seem to matter."

 Incredibly, the productivity of people working together has nothing to do with how smart or cool or experienced they all are.
 It has everything to do with feeling safe.
 And feeling safe has everything to do with knowing we are all understood—that judgements will not be speeding towards us like unpredictable projectiles—which inherently means understanding the perspectives of others.
 And the most genuine path to understanding, is through collaboration.

+## New Atoms puts this into practice

+New Atoms is doing everything they can to create this *safe zone*.
+It means that everyone is equal and this enables everyone in the team to show when they're in doubt.
+With collaboration, this vulnerability is key to get to the core of a problem.
+If teammates feel too proud to show their weaknesses it gets in the way of problems that are both avoidable and easily solvable.
+Besides, how can team mates fill each other's "knowledge gaps" if there's no room for mistakes?

 Picture 1: [Charles B. Tripp](https://en.wikipedia.org/wiki/Charles_B._Tripp), the armless man and [Eli Bowen](Eli_Bowen), the legless man, riding a tandem. ca. 1890s.